List of Transmetropolitan characters: Yelena Rossini

 It wasn't until the night the Smiler won the Presidential election, during the election coverage party at their apartment, and after an argument with Channon, that Yelena finally admitted to herself and everyone else in earshot that not only had she had sex with Spider, but also that she wasn't Royce's niece.
 Channon had known for a couple of weeks, after emptying the pictures from Spider's live shades and seeing the contents of them (at the time, Yelena had not known that Spider's shades had photographic capabilities).
 She has teased Yelena about their relationship ever since.

 Since her admittance of her one night stand with Spider, Yelena, in part because of her role as assistant, has started to exhibit behaviour similar to Spider, such as his consumption of booze and cigarettes and his colourful vocabulary (Channon to Yelena: "You're turning into him").
-It's revealed that Yelena has a tattoo identical to the one on Spider's head near her left buttock.
+Yelena has a tattoo identical to the one on Spider's head near her left buttock.
 Also, on the rare occasions when Spider seems to be truly sorrowful, she instinctively reaches out to comfort him, although she nearly always either stops short or he shrugs it away.
 After Yelena revealed she'd written a crucial column under his name while he was incapacitated for four days, Spider responded, to her surprise, by kissing her on the forehead, followed by the words "Thank you", and a warm smile.

 At the end of the series' run, Channon and Yelena are shown to have retired to the Mountain to care for Spider, now seemingly disabled from a rare affliction and unable to care for himself.
 The two look after him as live-in assistants, much like Hunter S. Thompson's assistants Deborah Fuller and his last wife Anita Bejmuk.
-It's briefly hinted by Channon that more goes on between Yelena and Spider than Helena admits.
+It is briefly hinted by Channon that more goes on between Yelena and Spider than Yelena admits.
 Yelena appeared to be in the early stage of pregnancy (ostensibly by Spider), but nobody explicitly talked about it.
 In the same sequence, Yelena is also shown to have a spider tattoo on her arm (with the Venus symbol for a body) and is referred to as "the new Spider".
 She is last seen returning to the City with Spider's old editor to write weekly columns.